Easy Birthday Cake Recipe From Scratch

 Now I want you to do me a favor…

-You Can Keep This Easy Birthday Cake Looking Homemade
+Keep This Easy Birthday Cake Looking Homemade!!

 Do you see those spread-y lines and swirls on that cake icing?
 Please don’t smooth them.
-I’m not sure at what point we started trying to make homemade things look store-bought but I’ve been guilty of it more times than I can count.
+I’m not sure at what point we started trying to make homemade things look store-bought, but I’ve been guilty of it more times than I can count.
 This is a beautiful homemade cake and it looks like a beautiful homemade cake.
 Trying to make it look like a store-bought cake just doesn’t make sense.
 It is gorgeous.
 You are gorgeous.
 You made a cake.
 Be proud of that.
 Now stick it on a gorgeous cake plate to show off your work!

 Mmm, Mmm!
 That’s going to be one heck of a birthday!